 Image credit: vivirsanos.com

 Another important characteristic that will help you know if your matcha is high quality or not, is its color.
 You should look for a particularly vibrant green color (just like the powder on the left in the photo above).
 Think like that: the greener, the better!
 Because matcha is grown in shade it should be brimming with chlorophyll, the substance that is responsible for the bright green color of the tea.
 Lower grade matcha leaves may not be shaded properly, may be older, or/and harvested from a lower part of the plant’s stalk.
 Therefore, their color usually tends to be pale-green, slightly yellowish or even leaning towards brown.
+The smell and color properties are some of the easiest to help you differentiate bad matcha from quality one.
+Just try one of the products of these premium matcha brands and you’ll instantly notice the huge difference from the low cost produce.

 High grade matcha does have the ability to tingle your senses and make you feel simply amazing.
 It looks and feels more like a fine powder than your ordinary loose leaf tea.
 The feel and texture could disclose the category of matcha.
 Typically the high class tea brings a smooth and silky sensation fairly because of its particle size which is between 5-10 microns.
 Lower grades have larger particles, which leads to a more rough feeling when rubbed between the fingers.